Coagulation equations for aerosol dynamics: Perspectives and open problems

-There are also many open problems for more general coagulation equations with fragmentation and additional sink and growth terms as well as on the derivation of these equations from appropriate particle systems.
+There are also open problems on general coagulation equations with fragmentation, sink and growth terms, as well as on the derivation of these equations from particle systems.
 We refer to \cite{C15} for a brief overview on some of these topics.

 \textbf{Acknowledgements.} The author is grateful to J. Lukkarinen, A. Nota and J. J. L. Velázquez for a very productive collaboration that led to the results presented in Sections \ref{sec:exist} and \ref{sec:non-exist}.
-The author acknowledges support through the Atmospheric Mathematics (AtMath) collaboration of the Faculty of Science of University of Helsinki.
+The author acknowledges support of the Faculty of Science of University of Helsinki through the Atmospheric Mathematics (AtMath) collaboration as well as of the Hausdorff Research Institute for Mathematics (Bonn), through the Junior Trimester Program on Kinetic Theory, of the CRC 1060 The mathematics of emergent effects at the University of Bonn funded through the German Science Foundation (DFG).